LeoZhou1234/Hackpad/README.md

 │ 0 │ . │Ent│ + │
 └───┴───┴───┴───┘
 ```
 The rotary encoder is located where `vol` is.
-It works as volume control when rotated (CW - Vol Up / CCW - Vol Down), and can play/pause wehen pressed.<br>
+It works as volume control when rotated (CW - Vol Up / CCW - Vol Down), and can play/pause when pressed.<br>

 ## BOM ##